jcrm1/jcrm1/README.md

    - ⛏ SteVTuber is a mod that adds a key to toggle the player's head into a face tracking mode (when paired with an OpenTrack-compatible face tracker app), allowing the player to use their Minecraft character as a virtual persona.

 You can see these projects (and more!) in my profile below.

-I also enjoy working with macOS and iOS internals!